-The goal of palliative care is to help the patient with a serious illness feel better.
-It prevents or treats symptoms and side effects of disease and treatments.
-Palliative care also treats emotional, social, practical, and spiritual problems that illness brings up.
-When the patient feels better in these areas, he or she has an improved quality of life.
+The goal of palliative care is to help patients with serious illnesses feel better.
+It prevents or treats symptoms and side effects of disease and treatment.
+Palliative care also treats emotional, social, practical, and spiritual problems that illnesses can bring up.
+When patients feel better in these areas, they have an improved quality of life.

 Palliative care can be given at the same time as treatments meant to cure or treat the disease.
 You may get palliative care when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.

-Any health care provider can give palliative care, but some specialize in it.
-Palliative care may be given by a team of doctors, nurses, registered dietitians, social workers, psychologists, massage therapists, and chaplains.
+Any health care provider can give palliative care.
+But some providers specialize in it.
+Palliative care may be given by:

 Palliative care may be offered by hospitals, home care agencies, cancer centers, and long term care facilities.
 Your doctor or hospital can give you the names of palliative care specialists near you.

 Both palliative care and hospice care provide comfort.
 But palliative care can begin at diagnosis, and at the same time as treatment.
 Hospice care begins after treatment of the disease is stopped and when it is clear that the patient is not going to survive the illness.